 Employees may be appointed at Step 1 or above in their allocated salary range.
-Upon the recommendation of the Police Chief or designee, the Human Resources Director or designee may approve placement above Step 1 based upon the employee's qualifications and performance justifying such placement.
+Upon the recommendation of the Chief of Police or designee, the Human Resources Director or designee may approve placement above Step 1 based upon the employee's qualifications and performance justifying such placement.